REPORT OF THE REMUNERATION COMMITTEE 2019

 The University’s Remuneration Committee seeks to ensure at all times that its decisions are based on robust evidence, including performance against personal objectives; the performance of the University against its KPIs and targets; and the use of relevant benchmarking comparators.

-The Remuneration Committee recognises it must strike the right balance between recruiting, rewarding and retaining the best senior staff possible in order to deliver the best outcomes for students and the University of Winchester as an institution, whilst, at the same time, demonstrating effective use of limited resources and achieving value for money.
+The Remuneration Committee recognises it must strike the right balance between recruiting, rewarding and retaining the best senior staff possible in order to deliver the right outcomes for students and for the University of Winchester as an institution, whilst, at the same time, demonstrating effective use of limited resources and achieving demonstrable value for money.

-The current senior posts which fall under the remit of the University of Winchester Remuneration Committee (and the current named incumbents) are as follows:
+The current senior posts which in 2019 fall under the remit of the University of Winchester Remuneration Committee (and the current named incumbents) are as follows:

 - Vice-Chancellor Professor Joy Carter